Do you play Tug of War with your dog?

 Above all, share our Indoor Activities To Tire Out Your Dog Series with all your dog-loving friends.
 For example, you could post it on your social media pages.
 The game of tug and these other games are too special to keep to ourselves.
 We want all dogs to have fun with these activities.

 After playing either the basic tug game or one of the more advanced versions with your dog, let me know in the comments section how much your dog loved this game.
 In addition, let me know if you need help with any of these tug games.
 And as always, send me pictures or videos of your dog playing tugging games with you.
-You can send videos or pictures to me at firstname.lastname@example.org or post it to my Facebook page.
+You can send videos or pictures to me at firstname.lastname@example.org.